-Steven J. Wagner is paid a fixed base salary and a variable annual incentive.
+Ihab Salib is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
 The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
 The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg Barclays U.S. Corporate High Yield 2% Issuer Capped Index) and versus the Fund's designated peer group of comparable accounts.
+The Fund will gain exposure to international bond and emerging markets securities by investing in an affiliated investment company (the "Emerging Markets Affiliated Fund").
+Mr. Salib manages the Emerging Markets Affiliated Fund according to its specific investment program.
+Thus, although Mr. Salib is not responsible for making investment decisions directly on behalf of the Fund, the international bond and emerging markets portion of the Fund's portfolio may be subject to his management of the Emerging Markets Affiliated Fund.
+Mr. Salib's IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Emerging Markets Affiliated Fund's benchmark (i.e., Bloomberg Barclays Emerging Markets USD Aggregate Index).
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Wagner is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Salib is also the portfolio manager for other accounts in addition to the Emerging Markets Affiliated Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Wagner is responsible when his compensation is calculated may be equal or can vary.
-In addition, Mr. Wagner serves on one or more Investment Teams that establish guidelines on various performance drivers (e.g., currency, duration, sector, volatility and/or yield curve) for taxable, fixed-income accounts.
+The allocation or weighting given to the performance of the Emerging Markets Affiliated Fund or other accounts or activities for which Mr. Salib is responsible when his compensation is calculated may be equal or can vary.
+In addition, Mr. Salib has oversight responsibility for other portfolios that he does not personally manage and serves on one or more Investment Teams that establish guidelines on various performance drivers (e.g., currency, duration, sector, volatility and/or yield curve) for taxable, fixed-income accounts.
 A portion of the IPP score is based on Federated Hermes' senior management's assessment of team contributions.

-For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of two IPP groups (which may be adjusted periodically).
-Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed or activity engaged in by the portfolio manager and included in the IPP groups.
-At the account level, the weighting assigned to the Fund is lesser than or equal to the weighting assigned to other accounts or activities used to determine IPP (but can be adjusted periodically).
-Additionally, a portion of Mr. Wagner's IPP score is based on the performance of the accounts for which he provides research and analytic support.
+For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of three IPP groups (which may be adjusted periodically).
+Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP groups.
+At the account level, the weighting assigned to the Emerging Markets Affiliated Fund is greater than or equal to the weighting assigned to certain other accounts or activities and lesser than or equal to the weighting assigned to certain other accounts or activities used to determine IPP (but can be adjusted periodically).
 A portion of the bonus tied to the IPP score may be adjusted based on management's assessment of overall contributions to account performance and any other factors as deemed relevant.